jsiek/B522-PL-Foundations/Unification.lagda.md

       = prem
 ```

-We have some work to do regarding point 2, that the current equations
+We have some work to do regarding point 2, that the variables in the
-does not contain any variables in the domain of σ.
+domain of the new substitution do not occur in the new list of

-UNDER CONSTRUCTION
+equations.

+When we remove a trivial equation of the form `x ≐ x`, the
+substitution σ remains unchanged so its obvious that the domain of σ
+is still disjoint from the variables in the remaining equations.

 ```
   xx-eqs∩dom⊆∅ : ∀ {x eqs σ}
-     → (⁅ x ⁆ ∪ ⁅ x ⁆ ∪ vars-eqs eqs) ∩ dom σ ⊆ ∅
+     → vars-eqs ((` x ≐ ` x) ∷ eqs) ∩ dom σ ⊆ ∅
      → vars-eqs eqs ∩ dom σ ⊆ ∅
   xx-eqs∩dom⊆∅ {x}{eqs}{σ} prem
       rewrite sym (∪-assoc ⁅ x ⁆ ⁅ x ⁆ (vars-eqs eqs)) =